siryanto/workshop-accelerating-microbial-with-hpc/Readme.md

 ```
 squeue -u `whoami`
 ```
 If everything works flawlessly, the status (ST) should be 'R'.
+This job may take some time to complete, but you can close the terminal, and the job will continue running

 ---